Agriculture at Mid-State

 Start College Now

-Start College Now is a Wisconsin Department of Public Instruction (DPI) program that allows high school juniors and seniors enrolled in a public school district, in good academic standing, to take classes at Mid-State for both high school and college credit.
+Start College Now is a Wisconsin Department of Public Instruction (DPI) program for high school juniors and seniors enrolled in a public school district.
+It allows these students in good academic standing to take classes at Mid-State for both high school and college credit.
 With the high school’s allowance, these students are able to come to Mid-State during the school day to take their classes.

-Beyond our world-class agriculture degree programs, Mid-State offers ways for everyone in the community to connect around ag topics and find the right class or networking opportunity to stay informed and engaged.
+Beyond our world-class agriculture degree programs, Mid-State offers ways for everyone in the community to connect around ag topics.
+You'll find the right class or networking opportunity to stay informed and engaged.
 Check out the Production Agriculture Training and Farm Management Schedule today!

 Professional Development